Arts and Culture

 ATTITUDE: Degsy performing as Liam during one of his shows.
 Photo credit: Derek Williamson.

-Degsy’s band perform at many family festivals as well as the regular indoor venues.
+Degsy’s band – The Oasis Experience – perform at many family festivals as well as indoor venues.

-But he said playing at Manchester Cathedral for a festival in 2023 was a real surprise.
+However, it was playing at Manchester Cathedral for a festival in 2023 that really hit home.

 “I thought that was going to be the pinnacle of my career, but now, the Bridgewater Hall will be.”

-Someone more accustomed to being in the Oasis crowds themselves, is 43-year-old Stephen Ahern, store manager of Microdot Manchester.
+Someone more accustomed to being in the hectic Oasis crowds themselves is 43-year-old Stephen Ahern, store manager of Microdot Manchester.

 Established by graphic designer Brian Cannon, the shop is home to the original sleeve artworks used for Oasis’ three albums released in the nineties, which were designed by Cannon himself.